Frequently Asked Questions about Players

 Under the current pension plan, instituted in 1999, member clubs make their annual pension contribution for any player on the roster, injured or disabled lists for nine or more games a season per Article 13 of the CBA.
 This payment is required within 28 days of a player playing his ninth game.
 A player's contribution is deducted from the player's game cheque over the first nine games (1/9th of the annual amount deducted per cheque) the player qualifies for a game cheque.
 Games in this instance includes regular season, playoff and Grey Cup games.

 In 2013, the annual player and team pension contribution is $3,600 each.
 This increased by $100 per party for each of the past four years of the current CBA.
 Pension contributions made by a player are vested immediately and available for transfer out or as pension funds at retirement.
 A club contribution made once a player receives his ninth game cheque in a season may also be immediately vested1, the vesting period being the nine games but the exact status of these funds is unclear.
-I am not a pension specialist or financial advisor.
+I am not a pension specialist nor a financial advisor.
 Players, please contact Mike Morreale, CFLPA President or Manulife Financial, Pension Plan Administrators for full details.

 Former CFL players can review the CFLPA missing member page and contact the CFLPA with updated address info to claim any pension monies owed to them.
 Players should remember to keep the CFLPA informed of changes of address after their playing career is over to enable proper delivery of their pension statements.